brochure design tips

 From a visual standpoint, a brochure design should appeal to your particular audience.

-For instance, if you are serving a more conservative market, trendy or edgy design elements may look clever to you, but they are not reflecting the mindset of your readers.
+For instance, if you are serving a more conservative market, trendy or edgy design elements may look clever to you, but they do not reflect the mindset of your readers.

 Furthermore, consider the picture that you are trying to project for the business.